 Performance outcomes Acceptable outcomes Applicant response AO2.2 Tropical urbanism is incorporated into building design.
-Note - 'Tropical urbanism' includes many things such as Proposal complies. green walls, green roofs, podium planting and vegetation incorporated into the design of a building.
+Note - 'Tropical urbanism' includes many things such as green walls, green roofs, podium planting and vegetation incorporated into the design of a building.
+Proposal complies.
 PO3 Development provides landscaping that is, as far as practical, consistent with the existing desirable landscape character of the area and protects trees, vegetation and other features of ecological, recreational, aesthetic and cultural value.
-A03.1 Existing vegetation on site is retained and incorporated into the site design, wherever possible, utilising the methodologies and principles outline in AS4970-2009 Protection of Trees on Development Sites.
-Subject site is clear.
+AO3.1 Existing vegetation on site is retained and incorporated into the site design, wherever possible, utilising the methodologies and principles outline in AS4970-2009 Protection of Trees on Development Sites.
+Proposal results in the very minor loss of landscaping in a location where no amenity impacts are considered to result.
+New garden beds are proposed which will largely compensate for this loss.
 AO3.2 Mature vegetation on the site that is removed or damaged during development is replaced with advanced species.
-N/A AO3.3 Where there is an existing landscape character in a street or locality which results from existing vegetation, similar species are incorporated into new development.
-Proposal complies or is capable of complying.
-AO3.4 Street trees are species which enhance the landscape character of the streetscape, with species chosen from the Planning scheme policy SC6.7 - Landscaping.
-Proposal complies or is capable of complying.
-PO4 Plant species are selected with consideration to the scale and form of development, screening, buffering, streetscape, shading and the locality of the area.
+As above.
+AO3.3 Where there is an existing landscape character in a street or locality which results from existing vegetation, similar species are incorporated into new development.
+Proposal complies or is capable of complying AO3.4 Street trees are species which enhance the landscape character of the streetscape, with species chosen from the Planning scheme policy SC6.7 - Landscaping.
+N/A PO4 Plant species are selected with consideration to the scale and form of development, screening, buffering, streetscape, shading and the locality of the area.
 AO4 Species are selected in accordance with Planning scheme policy SC6.7 - Landscaping.
 Proposal complies or is capable of complying.
-PO5 A05 Proposal complies or is capable of complying.
+PO5 AO5 Proposal complies or is capable of complying.

 Performance outcomes Acceptable outcomes Applicant response Shade planting is provided in car parking areas where uncovered or open, and adjacent to driveways and internal roadways.
 Species are selected in accordance with Planning scheme policy SC6.7 - Landscaping.
 PO6 Landscaped areas are designed in order to allow for efficient maintenance.
 AO6.1 A maintenance program is undertaken in accordance with Planning scheme policy SC6.7 - Landscaping.
 Proposal complies or is capable of complying.
 AO6.2 Tree maintenance is to have regard to the 'Safe Useful Life Expectancy of Trees (SULE).
 Proposal complies or is capable of complying.
 Note - It may be more appropriate to replace trees with a SULE of less than 20 years (as an example), and replant with younger healthy species.
 PO7 Podium planting is provided with appropriate species for long term survival and ease of maintenance, with beds capable of proper drainage.
-A07.1 Podium planting beds are provided with irrigation and are connected to stormwater infrastructure to permit flush out.
+AO7.1 Podium planting beds are provided with irrigation and are connected to stormwater infrastructure to permit flush out.
 N/A AO7.2 Species of plants are selected for long term performance designed to suit the degree of access to podiums and roof tops for maintenance.
 N/A PO8 Development provides for the removal of all weed and invasive species and implement on-going measures to ensure that weeds and invasive species do not reinfest the site and nearby premises.
 AO8 Weed and invasive species detected on a development site are removed in accordance with a management plan prepared by an appropriately qualified person.
 Proposal is capable of complying.
 PO9 The landscape design enhances personal safety and reduces the potential for crime and vandalism.
 AO9 No acceptable outcomes are specified.
 Proposal complies or is capable of complying.